IECDB AO 2003-16

-This opinion is in response to your letters of May 24, 2002, and June 18, 2002, in which you request an opinion from the Iowa Ethics and Campaign Disclosure Board.
-We note at the outset that the Board's jurisdiction is limited to the application of Iowa Code chapters 56 and 68B and rules in Iowa Administrative Code chapter 351.
+Pursuant to Iowa Code section 68B.32A(11) and rule 351—1.2, the Iowa Ethics and Campaign Disclosure Board takes the opportunity to issue its opinion on state officeholders being prohibited from using campaign funds for lodging expenses during a special session.
+We note at the outset that the Board’s jurisdiction is limited to the application of Iowa Code chapters 68A and 68B and rules in Iowa Administrative Code chapter 351.

 BY DIRECTION AND VOTE OF THE BOARD

 Submitted by: W. Charles Smithson, Board Legal Counsel

 1 Effective July 1, 2003, the campaign laws were renumbered from Chapter 56 to Chapter 68A.

 2 Candidates are also encouraged to view IECDB Advisory Opinion 2000-12 opining that campaign funds could not be used for lodging expenses during a legislative session that extended past the time that per diem was provided.